pyricau/FunkyJFunctional/README.md

 There is no such thing as functional programming in Java, but sometimes we emulate it using anonymous classes.

-FunkyJFunctional provides a new way to do functional programming in Java, using some Java syntaxic sugar: method local class declarations and init blocks.
+FunkyJFunctional provides a **new** way to do **functional** programming in Java, using some Java syntactic sugar: **method local class** declarations and **init blocks**.

-FunkyJFunctional also provides a [Guava](http://code.google.com/p/guava-libraries/) module (Guava is the former google collections).
+FunkyJFunctional provides modules that integrate with many different frameworks.
+If not already available, feel free to implement a new funky module for the framework you love!

 Short syntax examples: